aknackiron/testdroid-documentation/plugins/testdroid-recorder/index.md

 Recorder requires Eclipse 3.6 or greater.
 If you don't have correct version, you can find it on [http://www.eclipse.org/downloads/](http://www.eclipse.org/downloads/).
 We recommend the Eclipse Classic configuration.

-## Android SDK and ADT Plugin for Eclipse
+## Android SDK

-You need to have Android SDK and ADT Plugin for Eclipse installed before installing Testdroid Recorder.
+You need to have [Android SDK](http://developer.android.com/tools/studio/index.html) installed before installing Testdroid Recorder.
-Please, visit [http://developer.android.com/sdk/installing.html](http://developer.android.com/sdk/installing.html) for the comprehensive instructions for downloading and installing both of the tools.
+Please, visit [http://developer.android.com/sdk/installing.html](http://developer.android.com/sdk/installing.html) for the comprehensive instructions for downloading and installing the tools.

-## ADT Bundle

-ADT Bundle provides everything, what you need to install Testdroid Recorder.
-You can download it from: [http://developer.android.com/sdk/index.html](http://developer.android.com/sdk/index.html).

 ## Installation